 Causes of Prostatomegaly

 The exact cause of prostatomegaly is not fully understood.
 However, research suggests that changes in hormone levels as men age may play a role in the development of an enlarged prostate.
 Specifically, an increase in the hormone dihydrotestosterone (DHT) may cause prostate cells to multiply, leading to an enlarged prostate.
-Other factors that may contribute to prostatomegaly include:
+Other factors that may contribute include:

 Family History: Men with a family history of prostate problems are more likely to develop an enlarged prostate.